 The simple method is best for smaller locations.
-You can deduct $5 a square foot for up to 300 square feet, for a maximum of $1,500 a year.
+You can deduct $5 per square foot for up to 300 square feet, for a maximum of $1,500 per year.

 This article takes you through the process of calculating your home business space deduction, using Form 8829 or the simplified method.

 - Figuring the space you will be using for your deduction and the usable space of your home